 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to over-the-counter (OTC) medication.

 But what are the active ingredients in DayQuil and are they safe and effective based on medical research?
-Does the product contain any questionable additive ingredients?
+Does the brand use any questionable additives?
 Are DayQuil LiquiCaps a better option than the liquid version of DayQuil?
-And is there a natural alternative?
+And how does DayQuil actually work in the body?

-In this article we'll answer all of these questions and more as we review the ingredients in both DayQuil Liquid and DayQuil LiquiCaps based on medical studies to give our take on whether the cold medicine is likely to be effective and if it's healthy or not.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in both DayQuil Liquid and DayQuil LiquiCaps to give our take on whether the medications are likely to be effective, and whether they're healthy.

 DayQuil Liquid Active Ingredient Analysis